The purpose of life is to live it, to taste experience to the utmost,

 (Moderators: Ms. Brown, Ms. Stephenson) Once a month, days vary 3:00–3:30 pm room 208

 The Academy of the Holy Cross’s Prism Club is meant to foster a safe and caring environment in which students can discuss the current issues for the LGBTQ community both socially and culturally in today’s society.
 The club strives to fulfill and support Holy Cross’s mission to be a Christ-centered community, which values diversity.
 The meetings will discuss a variety of topics such as the value of diversity and inclusivity, labels, and stereotypes.
 All are invited, and members are encouraged to help one another develop a greater understanding of one another and create a sense of acceptance and respect.
-The club will meet every other Thursday at lunch.

 (Moderators: Ms. Ballantine, Ms. Mackinnon) Every other Tuesday at lunch room 143